berndruecker/flowing-retail/runner/kubernetes-helm/README.md

 * Install kubectl

-* On GKE create a cluster - Kafka runs 3 nodes and we need some microservices, so go for 6 nodes:
+* On GKE create a cluster - Kafka runs 3 nodes and we need some microservices.
+Memory is more important as CPU for this example :

 ```
-gcloud container clusters create fr-demo --num-nodes 6
+gcloud container clusters create fr-demo --num-nodes 4 --machine-type=n1-standard-2

+n1-highmem-2
 ```

 This makes it easy to tear it down later on